marcocharlie/advice-app/README.md

 # advice-app
 A server application showing Go implementation of JSON-RPC 2.0.

-In particular, the application retrieves advices about a given topic through [Advices Slip API](https://api.adviceslip.com/).
+In particular, the application retrieves advice about a given topic through [Advice Slip API](https://api.adviceslip.com/).
 In addition, a Redis local cache is implemented, data is refreshed every 5 minutes.

 ## Usage